knpuniversity/phpunit/knpu/mocking.md

 By the way, the most common word you're going to hear for this object is a *mock*.
 But technically, there are a number of different terms: dummies, stubs, spies and mocks.
-They all mean *slightly* different things and.
-Technically, what we've created is a *dummy*... which is just a bit insulting!
+They all mean *slightly* different things.
+And technically, what we've created is a *dummy*... which is just a bit insulting!

-Anyways, if you want to learn what these terms *really* mean, you can check out a series of articles written by Andrew, our course co-author: http://www.ifdattic.com/dummy-test-double-using-prophecy/.
+Anyways, if you want to learn what these terms *really* mean, you can check out a series of articles written by Andrew, our course co-author at this link: http://www.ifdattic.com/dummy-test-double-using-prophecy/.

 Anyways, I'll use the word *mock* to keep things simple.